Close Menu

 How Real is Car Hacking

-Car hacking is turning into an increasingly danagerous threat, with solid potential to unleash chaos on roads.
+Car hacking is turning into an increasingly dangerous threat, with solid potential to unleash chaos on roads.
 While there are plenty of skeptics dismissing the magnitude of the problem (primarily because internet-connected cars aren’t dominating the market yet), with more cars going online every day, this is an issue we’d want to fix as quickly as possible.

 With the advent of autonomous vehicles, most vehicles in the future are going to rely on real-time updated maps and other information to steer themselves, which neccisitates an internet connection.